-Personal data will be recorded, processed, transferred and made available according to the General Data Protection Regulation (GDPR) May 2018
+Personal data will be recorded, processed, transferred and made available according to the General Data Protection Regulation (GDPR) May 2018.
+It will be:

-- · Fairly and lawfully processed
+- Fairly and lawfully processed

 - Processed for limited purposes

 - Adequate, relevant and not excessive

 - Accurate

 - Kept no longer than is necessary

 - Processed in accordance with the data subject's rights

 - Secure

 - Only transferred to others with adequate protection.

-Refer to our General Data Protection Regulation (GDPR) Policy dated May 2018 for more information
+Refer to our General Data Protection Regulation (GDPR) Policy dated September 2020 for more information